Rustproofing: Rustproof alloys

 Stainless steel, also known as "inox steel" does not stain, corrode, or rust as easily as ordinary steel.
 Pierre Berthier, a Frenchman, was the first to notice the rust-resistant properties of mixing chromium with alloys in 1821, which led to new metal treating and metallurgy processes, and eventually the creation of usable stainless steel.
 DeLorean cars had a fiberglass body structure with a steel backbone chassis, along with external brushed stainless-steel body panels.

 Some cars have been made from aluminum, which may be more corrosion resistant than steel when exposed to water, but not to salt or certain other chemicals.

+Weathering steel, often referred to by the genericised trademark COR-TEN steel and sometimes written without the hyphen as corten steel, is a group of steel alloys which were developed to eliminate the need for painting by forming a stable external layer of rust.
+U.S. Steel (USS) holds the registered trademark on the name COR-TEN.
+The name COR-TEN refers to the two distinguishing properties of this type of steel: corrosion resistance and tensile strength.